randallwvr90/sqlalchemy-challenge/instructions.md

 X Sort the DataFrame values by `date`.

-* Plot the results using the DataFrame `plot` method.
+X Plot the results using the DataFrame `plot` method.

   ![precipitation](Images/precipitation.png)